Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Orcs.md

 The folk of the [[Clovis Concord]] welcome people of all kinds to their shores, yet orcs and half-orcs are uncommon in Concordian cities.
 Most half-orcs on the [[Menagerie Coast]] come from the continent of Tal’Dorei as visitors, merchants, or mercenaries, and rarely settle.
 Half-orc children in the settlements of the coast are often bullied for their unusual teeth.

 Only the Concordian city of [[Othe]] has a significant half-orc population.
 Originally established as a spiritual site for [[Ki’Nau]] people, the city has long attracted orcs and half-orcs who believe that the curse of ruin has caused them to lash out at those they love.
-In Othe, they find peace through spiritualism—and a place to belong.
+In [[Othe]], they find peace through spiritualism—and a place to belong.

 ### Half-Orcs in [[Xhorhas]]